A classic Mexican must-have as a complement to any main dish.

 - blender or food processor

 - Prepare the vegetables.
-Tomatoes: If they are small and juicy, leave them whole; otherwise cut into halves.
+Tomatoes: If they are small and juicy, leave them whole; otherwise halve.
 Chilies: leave as is.
-Onion: peel and cut in halves.
+Onion: peel and halve.
 Garlic: peel.

-- Char all the vegetables (except the spicy pepper) without adding any oil on a pan, until they softened.
+- Char all the vegetables without adding any oil on a skillet, until they softened a bit.
 Don’t worry if they look burned, this will add an amazing flavor to our sauce!

-- Transfer the vegetables from the pan onto a plate, and let them cool down a bit.
+- Transfer the vegetables onto a plate, and let them cool down a bit.

-- When the vegetables are cold enough to touch them, roughly cut the vegetables into big chunks.
-Remove seed from the chilies.
+- When the vegetables are cold enough to touch them, roughly cut them, and remove the roots of the tomatoes and chilis.

-- Puree the vegetables using a hand blender or a food processor until you have a smooth paste (but not too smooth, some texture is desirable).
+- Puree the vegetables using a hand blender or a food processor until you have a smooth paste (but not too smooth, some texture is nice to have here).

-- Add a bit of spicy chili, and season with salt and black pepper to your taste.
+- Add some chili flakes if not spicy enough, and season with salt to your taste.

 Notes & tips